 Virtually every aspect of driver licensing or vehicle registration in Illinois requires one or more forms to be filled out.
-Fortunately, the Secretary of State's departments of driver and vehicle services have made a number of common forms available online.
+Fortunately, the Secretary of State's driver and vehicle services departments have made a number of common forms available online.
 You can fill them out before you head to a driver services office, helping to ensure that you've got all the information and documents you need before standing in line.

 There are also a number of informative publications available online that explain certain topics in detail.
 These publications can help guide you through some of the more complicated official processes that you'll inevitably encounter as a driver or a vehicle owner.

 Here is a selection of what the most common forms and publications are and where you can find them online.

 Unfortunately, the driver's license application form itself isn't available online, but information is provided here to help you fill it out when you appear in person.
 You can, however, find other forms and information booklets here related to applying for an Illinois driver's license, a commercial driver's license (CDL), or an ID card, including:

 - Applying for an Illinois Drivers License or ID Card.

 - Illinois Graduated Driver Licensing System: Graduate to Safety.

 - Protect Your Identity (if your driver's license or ID card is lost or stolen).

 - DUI: The Sobering Truth.

 - Use It & Lose It: The War on Drunk Driving.